raghunathansunil/raghunathansunil.github.io/_posts/2021-04-2-AI-BoundingBox-SotA-Object-Recognition.markdown

 tags:   AI YOLO CNN
 ---

 SoTA for object loalization, detetction using anchors and bounding boxes.
-Must read to understand AI Visualization progress and emerging use cases.
+Must read to understand AI Visualization progress and emerging use cases - Self-driving cars.

 <a href="https://arxiv.org/abs/1312.6229"> Overfeat: Localization & Detection </a>
        |